SreeramGovindanRajendran/SreeramGovindanRajendran/README.md

 6. Create page objects in src/main
 7. Keep only tests in src/test
 8. Create BaseTest for drivers setup() and teardown() and extend it with all classes
-9. Use Owner for reading property, Zerocell for reading and writing excel, Lombak for POJO, AssertJ for assertions, Local date joda for date and time
+9. Use Owner for property, Zerocell for excel, Lombak for POJO, AssertJ for assertions, Local date joda for date/time, Allure and Extent for reports
 10. Always use trim() when reading any string values
 11. Create page classes and By return type variables and make it as private final
 12. Always include type value for password xpath(id = "password" and type = "password")